Edorizz/linuxboy/README.md

 # Linuxboy (WIP)
-Linuxboy is a feature-rich (hopefully) Game Boy emulator mostly intended to be used as a full-blown debugger.
+Linuxboy is a (hopefully) feature-rich Game Boy emulator mostly intended to be used as a full-blown debugger.
 I'll most likely write a series of blog posts explaining the inner working in the near future to help emulator beginners understand how the Game Boy worked and how to implement it in code, but for now just I'll focus on actually developing the damn thing.

 ## Status
-Currently the emulator supports most of the features of the original Game Boy except for audio and other types of memory banking which are not MBC1A
+Currently the emulator supports most of the features of the original Game Boy except for audio and other types of memory banking which are not MBC1.

 ## TODO's
 ### Near future TODO's
-- [ ] Enable/Disable Bootrom
+- [x] Enable/Disable Bootrom
 - [ ] Finish memory banking
-- [ ] Remove Bootrom dependency
+- [x] Remove Bootrom dependency
 - [ ] Implement Saving
 - [ ] Fix sprites rendering priority